- Location: Maine

 Getting an Instruction Permit

 Approved driver education schools handle the process of testing and issuing learner permits.
-Driver education involves 10 hours of driving instruction and 30 hours of classroom instruction.

 Students who pass will receive their learner permits in the mail.

 If you are over 18, you are not required to take a driver education course.
 Obtaining your learner permit is a two-step process.

 First you need to fill out a permit application and find your original birth certificate or get a photo copy with an embossed stamp.

 Mail the application and birth certificate to the following address:

 - Examination Section

 - Augusta, ME 04333-0029